JanHerca/urantiapedia/output/wikijs/en/article/Judy_Van_Cleave/Noteworthy_Decisions_from_the_July_2017_Board_of_Trustees_Meeting.md

 1. Preserve the text of _The Urantia Book_ inviolate by using the circles and the name Urantia Foundation to identify _The Urantia Book_ and translations published by Urantia Foundation.2.
 Empower others to expand the awareness, education, dissemination, and socialization of the good news of _The Urantia Book_.

 2. Safeguard the name Urantia to protect it from being preempted.
-The name Urantia should lead people to _The Urantia Book_.If you have any questions about this policy or other uses of the registered trademarks, please contact Urantia Foundation by telephone at +1 (773) 525-3319, by email at urantia@urantia.org, or by letter addressed to Urantia Foundation, 533 W. Diversey Parkway, Chicago, Illinois 60614, USA.
+The name Urantia should lead people to _The Urantia Book_.
+If you have any questions about this policy or other uses of the registered trademarks, please contact Urantia Foundation by telephone at +1 (773) 525-3319, by email at urantia@urantia.org, or by letter addressed to Urantia Foundation, 533 W. Diversey Parkway, Chicago, Illinois 60614, USA.

 <figure id="Figure_4" class="image urantiapedia">
 <img src="/image/article/UF_News_Online/2017_10/014.jpg">